etendosoftware/docs/docs/developer-guide/etendo-rx/concepts/edge-server.md

 ### Key Features

-- **Spring Framework Base**: Utilizes the robustness of Spring Framework and Spring Boot.
+- Spring Framework Base: Utilizes the robustness of Spring Framework and Spring Boot.
-- **Flexible Route Matching**: Capable of matching routes based on various request attributes.
+- Flexible Route Matching: Capable of matching routes based on various request attributes.
-- **Customizable Predicates and Filters**: Offers the ability to tailor predicates and filters for specific routes.
+- Customizable Predicates and Filters: Offers the ability to tailor predicates and filters for specific routes.
-- **User-Friendly Configuration**: Predicates and filters are straightforward to configure.
+- User-Friendly Configuration: Predicates and filters are straightforward to configure.
-- **Path Rewriting Capability**: Allows for the modification of request paths as needed.
+- Path Rewriting Capability: Allows for the modification of request paths as needed.

+!!!info
-For more advanced configurations and features, consult the [Spring Cloud Gateway Documentation](https://docs.spring.io/spring-cloud-gateway/reference/index.html).
+    For more advanced configurations and features, visit the [Spring Cloud Gateway Documentation](https://docs.spring.io/spring-cloud-gateway/reference/index.html){target="\_blank"}.

 ### Operational Dynamics